CPA International Baccalaureate Programme

-The International Baccalaureate (IB) Diploma Programme is a two year comprehensive and rigorous academic program for academically ambitious students in Grades 11 and 12.
-The program originated in Europe in 1968 and was intended to establish a common curriculum and university entry credential for students moving from one country to another.
-There are currently over 1700 schools in over 120 countries which offer the IB Diploma Program and Charles P. Allen, with the support of the Halifax Regional School Board and the Department of Education, was IB authorized in Spring 2007.
+The International Baccalaureate (IB) Diploma Programme is a two year, grades 11 and 12, comprehensive academic programme, giving students an internationally recognized education.
+The programme originated in Europe in 1968 and was intended to establish a common curriculum and university entry credential for students moving from one country to another.
+There are currently over 3,020 schools in over 146 countries which offer the IB Diploma Programme.
+Charles P. Allen (CPA) was IB authorized in Spring 2007, with the support of the Halifax Regional Centre for Education (formerly Halifax Regional School Board) and the Education and Early Childhood Development department of Nova Scotia (formerly the Department of Education).
+In June 2019, CPA celebrated 10 IB graduating classes and we are looking forward to continued celebrations every June with our graduates.

-The official IB Diploma Program is two years, beginning in Grade 11.
-However, students considering entrance to the IB Diploma program are strongly suggested to enrol in CPA Diploma Preparation courses
+The official IB Diploma Programme is two years, beginning in Grade 11.
+However, students considering entrance to the IB Diploma Programme are strongly suggested to enrol in CPA Pre-IB courses.
+There is a link above on this home page that explores this exciting opportunity.

-Students who take the IB program share the characteristics outlined in the IB Learner Profile.
-While it is an academic program, success in IB is the result of a commitment to learning.
-The IB Program at CPA can be tailored to a variety of students with the option to emphasize sciences, arts, languages and humanities.
+Students who take the IB programme share the characteristics outlined in the IB Learner Profile (see link to the right).
+While it is an academic program, success in IB is the result of a commitment to learning and embracing challenges in the pursuit of a high quality education.
+There is an expectation that all students will develop essential connections to the community through unique opportunities for volunteerism, exploring one's creative side and an encouragement to remain physically active.
+This expectation begins the essential skill of portfolio building as a life long pursuit.
+The IB Programme at CPA can be tailored to a variety of students with the option to emphasize the arts (both fine arts and performing arts), languages, humanities and sciences.

 CPA IB Information Evening